open-component-model/ocm-website/content/en/docs/guides/input_and_access.md

 #### docker

-Takes an image from the local docker registry and adds it as a resource.
+Takes an image from a local docker registry and adds it as a resource.
 Requires a running docker daemon.

 ```yaml
   resources: